-The Board considers the HSA system of governance to be appropriate given the nature, scale and complexity of the risks inherent in its business.
+The adequacy of the system of governance is considered by the Board on a regular basis.
+This process considers both changes and recommendations made during the year (such as through Company Secretary or Internal Audit, Risk Management and Compliance reporting) and any advice provided based on regulatory change.
+The Company's system of governance is considered to be appropriate given the nature, scale and complexity of the risks inherent in its business.

 All material information regarding the system of governance of the insurer is included in the sections above.